Bomoga/stock-market-predictor/README.md

-# stock-market-predictor-ai

-This Python script evaluates the performance of three stock price prediction models: LSTM, Random Forest, and Support Vector Regressor (SVR).
-It uses historical stock data, trains each model, generates predictions, evaluates them using Mean Squared Error (MSE) and R² Score, and saves the visualizations of predicted vs. actual prices.
+# Stock Market Predictor AI

+A Python-based machine learning project that compares the performance of three predictive models—LSTM (Long Short-Term Memory), Random Forest Regressor, and Support Vector Regressor (SVR)—for forecasting stock prices using historical data.

-# Features:
+# Key Features

-Supports multiple stock predictions.

-Evaluates models based on R² Score and Mean Squared Error.

-Visualizes and saves prediction results for each model and stock.
+Multi-Model Comparison: Trains and evaluates LSTM, Random Forest, and SVR models on historical stock data.

-Handles data preparation, model training, prediction, and evaluation in a single script.
+Automated Pipeline: Handles data loading, preprocessing, model training, prediction, and evaluation within a single script.

+Model Evaluation: Measures and compares performance using Mean Squared Error (MSE) and R² Score.

+Data Visualization: Generates and saves line plots comparing predicted vs. actual stock prices for each model.

+Multi-Stock Support: Capable of evaluating multiple stocks in one run.

-# Dependencies:
+# Technologies Used

-Python 3.x
+Languages: Python 3.x

-numpy

-pandas

-scikit-learn

-matplotlib

-tensorflow

-WARNING!
-Tensorflow does NOT work on Python 3.6.4+.
-In order to run this program, you must downgrade.
+Libraries: NumPy, Pandas, Scikit-learn, Matplotlib, TensorFlow

+⚠️ Note: For TensorFlow compatibility, Python version must be ≤ 3.6.3.

-# Usage:
+# Usage Instructions

-Ensure stocks_data.csv is in the data/ folder.
+Place your dataset (stocks_data.csv) in the data/ directory.

-Run the script: python evaluation.py
+Run the script:
+python evaluation.py

-Evaluation metrics (MSE and R²) will be printed in the console.
-Prediction plots will be saved in the results/ directory.
+Model performance metrics (MSE and R²) will be printed to the console.
+Prediction visualizations will be saved in the results/ folder.